Baidoa: Modern

-With an agro-pastoral economy, common livestock include goats and camels, with the main agricultural produce being sorghum.
+With an agro-pastoral economy, common livestock include goats and camels, and the main agricultural produce is sorghum.
 Pre-civil war Bay state was home to the largest camel population in Somalia, with above 1.3 million camels.
-Post independence, Baidoa would attract many international projects such as the Bay Agricultural Development Project.
+Post independence, Baidoa attracted international projects such as the Bay Agricultural Development Project.

 Civil War

 Baidoa incurred significant damage in the early 1990s, following the start of the civil war.
 In September 1995, United Somali Congress militia attacked and occupied the town.
 The Australian contingent of Unified Task Force UNISOM1, running the Baidoa Humanitarian Relief Sector from January 1993, found themselves dealing primarily with the 'Somali Liberation Army' Duduble sub-clan of Aideed's USC.
 "They were able to provide an ongoing flow of funds to Aideed in Mogadishu from the proceeds of their activities in the Bay region, while enriching themselves in the process."
 They remained in control of Baidoa until around January 1996, while the local Rahanweyn Resistance Army militia continued to engage the USC in the town's environs.
 In 1999, the RRA seized control of the wider Lower Shabelle, Gedo, Bay and Bakool provinces.
 The town and larger region gradually rebounded to become among the more stable areas in the south.

 Military positions during the Battle of Baidoa (26 December 2006).

 In 2002, the RRA's leader Hasan Muhammad Nur Shatigadud founded the Southwestern State of Somalia regional administration, with its headquarters in Baidoa.
 The creation of the autonomous state was a move to show the RRA leadership's disaffection with the nascent Mogadishu-based Transitional National Government, which had been established two years earlier.
 In 2005, the Southwestern State was officially dissolved after its leader Shatigadud had joined the Transitional Federal Parliament in November 2004 and later became minister of finance in January 2005 in the Transitional Federal Government (TFG), the TNG's successor.